 To what extent do employers face a legal duty of care in relation to employees’ psychological wellbeing?

-Does the existence of the voluntary National Standard For Psychological Health and Safety In the Workplace create a default standard by which courts will measure employers?
+Does the existence of the voluntary National Standard for Psychological Health and Safety In the Workplace create a default standard by which courts will measure employers?

 The effect of Bill 132 and the Occupational Health and Safety Act on employers’ duties